Value-added tax in the United Kingdom: History

-Between October 1940 and March 1973 the UK had a consumption tax called Purchase Tax, which was levied at different rates depending on goods' luxuriousness.
-Purchase Tax was applied to the wholesale price, introduced during World War II, initially at a rate of 33%.
-This was doubled in April 1942 to 66%, and further increased in April 1943 to a rate of 100%, before reverting in April 1946 to 33% again.
-Unlike VAT, Purchase Tax was applied at the point of manufacture and distribution, not at the point of sale.
-The rates of Purchase Tax at the start of 1973, when it gave way to VAT, were 13, 22, 36 and 55%.
+Between October 1940 and March 1973 the UK had a consumption tax called Purchase Tax, which was levied at different rates depending on an assessment of goods' luxuriousness.
+Purchase Tax was applied to the wholesale price, introduced during World War II, initially at a rate of 33.33%.
+This was doubled in April 1942 to 66.66%, and further increased in April 1943 to a rate of 100%, before reverting in April 1946 to 33.33%.
+Purchase Tax was applied at the point of manufacture and distribution, not at the point of sale.
+The rates of Purchase Tax for various classes of goods at the start of 1973, when it gave way to VAT, were 13%, 22%, 36% and 55%.

-On 1 January 1973 the UK joined the European Economic Community and as a consequence Purchase Tax was replaced by Value Added Tax on 1 April 1973.
-The Conservative Chancellor Lord Barber set a single VAT rate (10%) on most goods and services.
+On 1 January 1973, the UK joined the European Economic Community and as a consequence Purchase Tax was replaced by a value-added tax on 1 April 1973.
+The Conservative Chancellor Anthony Barber set a single VAT rate (10%) on most goods and services.

 In July 1974, Labour Chancellor Denis Healey reduced the standard rate of VAT from 10% to 8% but introduced a new higher rate of 12.5% for petrol and some luxury goods.
 In November 1974, Healey doubled the higher rate of VAT to 25%.
-Healey reduced the higher rate back to 12.5% in April 1976.
+Healey reduced the higher rate to 12.5% in April 1976.

 Under Margaret Thatcher's leadership, Conservative Chancellor Geoffrey Howe increased the standard rate of VAT from 8% to 15% and abolished the higher rate in June 1979.
 The rate remained unchanged until 1991, when Conservative Chancellor Norman Lamont increased it from 15% to 17.5%.
 The additional revenue was used to pay for a reduction in the hugely unpopular community charge (the "poll tax").
 During the 1992 general election the Conservatives promised not to extend the scope of VAT but in March 1993, Lamont announced that domestic fuel and power, which had previously been zero-rated, would have VAT levied at 8% from April 1994 and the full 17.5% from April 1995.
 The planned introduction of VAT on domestic fuel and power went ahead in April 1994, but the increase from 8% to 17.5% in April 1995 was scuppered in December 1994, after the government lost the vote in parliament.